 Diversity is the hot word of the day when it comes to future movies being made in Hollywood.
 Black Panther, which featured a predominately Black cast became an international hit among Blacks and other races and countries as well (you can call that the Obama affect).
 Wonder Woman was also successful with its focus on a female, lead character that was not a supporting character and operated by her own rules rather than the patriarchy of the time.
 Established studios have been under increasing pressure to hire non-white and female directors, and many actors are now doing the what is called the Inclusive Rider clause to actively promote a more diverse cast and crew.

 However one of the stumbling blocks that progressive actors and studios have been running into is convincing the audiences that their movies are still worth seeing, even with its progressive themes.
-As mentioned before, there are those that have worked, but there are also those that have not or at least invited great controversy that overshadowed their success.
+There are those that have worked, but there are also those that have not, or at least invited great controversy that overshadowed their success.
 Many say that the Starwars franchise is falling into this trap.
 Ever since The Last Jedi came out, one of the division faults among fans has been the supposed, over-bearing, preaching of progressive values and a supposed focus on making the female leads look good at the expense of their male counterparts: even the legendary Luke Skywalker.
 The recent 2016 Ghostbusters film is another case where many fans felt bashed over the head with women leads (though its failure is more attributed to a bad story), with the exception of Kate McKinnon.

 It seems to be a hit-or-miss affair that the industry has not mastered yet: how to be inclusive and equal while telling a compelling story at the same time.
 So I would like to point to a 1980’s classic as an example of how to do both.
 The irony of this selection being that this was before much of the activism and diversity.
 That movie is 1987’s Predator.